menandmice/micetro_docs/guides/user-manual/console_gui.rst

   Selecting the DHCP Servers category causes the Detail View to display all DHCP servers managed by the system and accessible to the current user.
 If a DHCP server is not reachable, its icon is shown with an exclamation mark.
 If the DHCP Servers category is expanded, the same list of servers will show as sub-categories to the DHCP Servers category.
 Selecting a server subcategory causes the Detail View to display the scopes managed by that server and accessible to the current user.
 This category is accessible with a valid DHCP Module License Key.

 AD Sites
   This category is only displayed if you have enabled AD Sites and Subnets integration.
-Selecting this category will show all AD sites that have been selected for integration in the Men & Mice Suite.
+Selecting this category will show all AD sites that have been selected for integration in the Men&Mice Suite.

 .. sidebar::